 5. EMBEDDED APPLICATIONS.
+ONLY MTX-651

-The MTX-65ULP can embed an internal application written in popular JAVA language.
+The MTX-65i can embed an internal application written in popular JAVA language.
 Java technology and several peripheral interfaces on the module allow you to easily integrate your application.

-This way, the customer application can be reduced because all the resources: Microcontroller, Flash & RAM memory and all kind of I/O and bus peripheral is allowed to use by the customer.
+This way, the customer application can be reduced because all the resources: Microcontroller, Flash & RAM memory and all kind of I/O and bus peripheral is allowed to be used by the customer.